Arsalan-zafar/Arsalan-zafar.github.io/_posts/2020-05-19-Cross-Entropy-KL-NLL-in-AI-Compression.md

 ---
 title: 'Cross-Entropy, KL and NLL are the same objective in AI compression'
-date: 2020-05-19
+date: 2019-05-19
 permalink: /posts/2020/05/cross-entropy-kl-nll-ai-compression/
 tags:
   - AI based compression
   - Information Theory
   - Likelihood
   - Entropy coding
-published: False
+published: True
 mathjax: true
 ---

-In AI-based compression we model the distribution of data and then entropy-code it.
-The training loss we use is the cross-entropy between the unknown true data distribution and our model.
+In learned compression, we model the distribution of data and then entropy-code it.
+The training loss we use is the cross-entropy between the unknown true data distribution and our model distribution which in a simplest case is a fully factorized distubition of standard normals.
+There is often some confusion about the obejective used in compression so I thought I'd use this post to clarify it.
 This post shows, cleanly and with expectations, that for data sampled from the true distribution \(p\) and a parametric model \(q_\theta\) we learn, the cross-entropy, the Kullback–Leibler divergence and the negative log-likelihood are optimization-equivalent objectives.
 In practice this means we are doing maximum likelihood estimation (MLE) and simultaneously minimizing expected code length.

 ## Setup